-Folic acid deficiency anemia, a lack of red blood cells, is not as common in the United States as it once was.
+Folic acid deficiency anemia, and generally a lack of red blood cells, is not as common in the United States as it once was.
 With medical advances and easy access to folic acid-rich foods, most pregnant women in the U.S. can easily avoid deficiency as long as they are informed on how it occurs and how to avoid it.
 Although rare, folic acid deficiency still occurs, and if left untreated, can lead to medical issues for both mother and baby.

 What is Folic Acid Deficiency?